hanna-greaves/Token-Says/README.md

 ## Why Use?
 A halfling archer that says little quips whenever they score a hit with their shortbow.
 A samurai warrior that expresses various teachings with each katana strike.
 A lion that roars on occasional bites.
 All of these things are possible with Token Says.

-Create rules that govern who says what and under what circumstances.
-Rules live within Administration Settings and outside of any actor or item document, making it easy to add new rules, update exisitng ones, and delete or inactivate those rules you no longer want.
-Because what is said via chat message may be controlled by rollable tables, players with access to edit their own rollable tables may add, adjust and refine their character's phrases.
-Or make it simple and link to an existing compendium's rollable table!
+Token Says rules are fully customizable by the GM and are designed to be flexible to your needs.
+Alleviate some of the burden of being a GM and give your players access to edit their own character's phrases by linking a rule to a rollable table that they have permission to edit.
+Or, make it simple and link to an existing compendium's rollable table!
 Don't think that halfling archer would come up with a quip every time?
 No sweat!
-Set a likelihood for how often a token will say a particular rule and Token Says will only say something that percent of the time.
+Set a likelihood for how often a token will say a particular rule and Token Says will only trigger that percent of the time.

 ## How it Works
 The Token Says feature uses a set of Token Says rules that you create for your world in order to auto generate chat messages, chat bubbles and audio sounds when specific tokens or actors do something.
 The token may say the same thing every time or it can be randomized using a playlist or rollable table.
 Other features include: